Want to learn about burn up charts and understand how to use them?

 Here’s a quick look at some of the other widgets you can add:

-ClickUp can create powerful burndowns to keep up with your project’s progress.
+With ClickUp, you can create a burn down chart alongside your burn up chart to keep up with your project’s progress.

 Unlike other release burndown charts, ClickUp’s burndown charts come with a projected progress line.
 This line highlights what your project progress will look like if you continue at the same rate.
 This way, you can determine if you’ll meet your goal if you continue at the same progress rate!